How to make leather drawer pulls

 - cutting mat

-The greatest thing about these leather drawer pulls is that they can hide imperfectly drilled hardware holes and that you can adjust them to the width that you need.
+The greatest thing about these leather drawer pulls is that they can hide imperfectly drilled hardware holes.
+And that you can adjust them to the width that you need.
 It is incredibly hard to find any hardware for existing holes, let alone affordable hardware.

 - Insert your screws into the leather.
 (Image 5 is just to show you how the screws will be kept secure in the back.
 The washer and nut go onto the screw as pictured.)